AvizNetworks/ones-ovd/mkdocs/docs/sonicValidatedDesignsByOnse/L3VXLAN_EVPNSymmetricIRBoverMC-LAG.md

 # L3 VXLAN + EVPN Symmetric IRB over MC-LAG

 With the symmetric IRB routing model, the VTEPs do routing and bridging on both the ingress and egress sides of the VXLAN tunnel.
 As a result, VTEPs can do inter-subnet routing for the same virtual routing and forwarding (VRF) instance mapped to the same VNI in both directions.
-We implement this model for EVPN Type 2 routes the same way as for EVPN Type 5 routes (which we support using only the symmetric model).
-These  VTEPs uses  dedicated Layer 3 traffic VNI in both directions for each tenant VRF instance.
+We implement this model for EVPN Type 2 routes the same way as for EVPN Type 5 routes.
+These VTEPs use  dedicated Layer 3 traffic VNI in both directions for each tenant VRF instance.

 ![configuration](../img/Fifthimage.png)